 - Receipt of a Certificate after the successful completion of the summer school.

-Application procedure: Interested students should send Oliver Schmidtke (email@example.com) the following documents by March 24th (successful candidate will be notified in late March):
+Application procedure: Interested students should send the following documents to Oliver Schmidtke (firstname.lastname@example.org)

 - A current Curriculum Vitae